 4.1 When new staff join our school they will be informed of the safeguarding arrangements in place.
 They will be given a copy of our school's safeguarding policy along with the staff code of conduct, Part one and/or Annex A of 'Keeping Children Safe in Education' and told who our Designated Safeguarding Lead (DSL) and Deputy DSLs are.
-They will also receive a copy of the behaviour policy and the school's response to children who go missing from education - this information is included in section 6 of this policy.
+They will also receive a copy of the behaviour policy and the school's response to children who are absent from education - this information is included in section 6 of this policy.
 All staff are expected to read these key documents.
 They will also be provided with information about how to record and report safeguarding concerns.
 Our schools currently use myconcern to report safeguarding concerns.
+Staff will be registered when email addresses are allocated and shown how to use the system.